 - Clean and disinfect surfaces.

 The outbreak could last for a long time.
-Public health measures, such as Safer at Home, are intended to reduce likelihood of person-to-person contact.
+Public health measures, such as Safer at Home and in the Vast, Great Outdoors, are intended to reduce likelihood of person-to-person contact.

 Staying at home is the safest option to avoid exposure, so ensure you have sufficient stock of prescription medications, over-the-counter medications, medical supplies, household items and groceries.
 Please note that hoarding is not advised, as it affects the supply chain and limits other people from getting essential items.